 Can you really build a business selling “neurological coffee” and other “functional beverages” with Valentus?
 CEO Dave Jordan says you can, but there’s something you should know before you marry your fortune to magical coffee.
-Keep reading to discover the Devil in the details.

 Product: A Direct Marketing Business Opportunity